|Title:||Assistant Athletic Director for Media Relations|

 Buck earned his bachelor’s degree in sports management with minor in business from Bluffton College in 2001, where he spent time on the basketball team.
 He then obtained his master’s degree in organizational leadership from UF in 2008.

-A native of Findlay, Buck and his wife, Angel, reside in Findlay with their son, Connor, and daughters, Jenna and Brynnley.
+A native of Findlay, Buck and his wife, Angel, reside in Findlay with their son, Connor, and daughters, Jenna, Brynnley and Jacelynn.